This zucchini pie recipe is perfect for breakfast or brunch, but isn’t have bad for lunch or dinner either!

 Ironic that a dairy-filled recipe would be born from a dairy-free cooking class, but there you have it.
 Deliciousness in a pie shell!

-- 1 extra large zucchini, sliced (enough to fill a standard pie shell)
+- 1 extra large zucchini (enough to fill a standard pie crust)

-- 1 cup graded parmesan cheese, plus a little extra for topping
+- 1 cup grated parmesan cheese (plus a little extra for garnish)

 - 2 large eggs